somedatapacket/docs.humio.com/content/configuration/kafka_configuration.md

 Default retention configuration: `retention.ms = 30 days`</br>
 Compression should be set to: `compression.type=producer`</br>

-### global-snapshots
-This is Humio's database snapshot queue.
-This queue will contain few but fairly large events, and has a pretty low throughput.
-No log data is saved to this queue.
-There should be a high number of replicas for this queue.
-Humio will raise the number of replicas on this queue to 3 if there are at least 3 brokers in the Kafka cluster.

-Default retention configuration: `retention.ms = 30 days`</br>
-Compression should be set to: `compression.type=producer`</br>
-Support compaction settings allowing Kafka to retain only the latest copy: `cleanup.policy=compact`</br>

 ### humio-ingest
 Ingested events are send to this queue, before they are stored in Humio.
 Humio's